owid/etl/docs/getting-started/working-environment.md

 git clone https://github.com/owid/etl.git
 ```

-Along with various directories and files, the project also has two submodules in the `vendor/` folder: [owid-catalog-py](https://github.com/owid/owid-catalog-py) and [walden](https://github.com/owid/walden), both in-house developed libraries, which simplify the interaction with our datasets.
+Along with various directories and files, the project also has two submodules in the `vendor/` folder: [owid-catalog-py](https://github.com/owid/owid-catalog-py) and [walden](https://github.com/owid/walden) (deprecated), both in-house developed libraries, which simplify the interaction with our datasets.

 ## Check your environment